wingeng/ln/README.markdown

 * Move by words

 META-F moves forward by a word.
-META-B moves backswards by a word
+META-B moves backwards by a word

 * Delete by words